kamesh2229/Kubernetes/README.md

   Kubernetes will create a pod with the name "nginx-xxx-yyy".

   The pods created can be viewed using kubectl get pods command where a pod with name nginx will be available and the state of the pod is "Running".

+ ### Kubernetes manifest file for an object to create

+  What is a manifest file ?